 What you said did not hurt me and what you did does not make me angry

 But I have a friend you could pray for, she is really having a hard time…

 I saw a woman bent under a weighty Burden, staggering up a hill toward a clouded sky.
 When she turned her head to look once over her shoulder, I saw that the face was mine.
 Atop the hill was a cross, and on the cross a Man upon whose face she could not bear to […]

 I probably look like I always love him and I never doubt And for many months this can be true For many months the thought of him is sweet and I believe his words and am So happy to be part of his family The Bible is alive and the Lord’s Supper full of […]

-I do not often pretend to have His words, but – This is for you.
-I am the light you cannot see, searching, piercing – not the mild sunlight of a summer day or the glimmer of candle and firelight, but the unescapable blaze of a streetlight on a deserted parking lot when all around […]
+I am the light you cannot see, searching, piercing – not the mild sunlight of a summer day or the glimmer of candle and firelight, but the unescapable blaze of a streetlight on a deserted parking lot when all around is darkness.